What is it?

 Medications changed by the liver (Cytochrome P450 2C9 (CYP2C9) substrates)

 Some medications are changed and broken down by the liver.
-Lycium might decrease how quickly the liver breaks down some medications.
-Taking lycium along with some medications that are broken down by the liver can increase the effects and side effects of some medications.
-Before taking lycium, talk to your healthcare provider if you take any medications that are changed by the liver.
+Goji might decrease how quickly the liver breaks down some medications.
+Taking goji along with some medications that are broken down by the liver can increase the effects and side effects of some medications.
+Before taking goji, talk to your healthcare provider if you take any medications that are changed by the liver.

 Some medications that are changed by the liver include amitriptyline (Elavil), diazepam (Valium), zileuton (Zyflo), celecoxib (Celebrex), diclofenac (Voltaren), fluvastatin (Lescol), glipizide (Glucotrol), ibuprofen (Advil, Motrin), irbesartan (Avapro), losartan (Cozaar), phenytoin (Dilantin), piroxicam (Feldene), tamoxifen (Nolvadex), tolbutamide (Tolinase), torsemide (Demadex), warfarin (Coumadin), and others.